 Last weekend we decided to stay in town and slow down the fast pace.
-We took our time while making a wonderful dinner.
-We drank some bubbles, he deboned a chicken and I made our favorite Creamy Potatoes Au Gratin recipe.
-It was the perfect way to enjoy a Saturday night!
-I love it recipe and often make it by tossing a few ingredients together and baking.
-This time, I took my time, sipped bubbles and wrote the recipe so you could enjoy as well.
+We took our time while making a wonderful dinner on Saturday.
+We drank bubbles, Lenny deboned a chicken and I made our favorite Creamy Potatoes Au Gratin.
+It was the perfect way to enjoy an evening.
+This recipe is really great, and I often make it by tossing a few ingredients together and baking.

 Do you know the difference between Creamy Potatoes Au Gratin and Scalloped Potatoes?
 I didn’t until I did a little research.
 The difference is how the potatoes are cut as well as the use of cheese.
 For gratin, the potatoes are cut very thin and for scalloped they are cut thicker.
 As well, it is all about the cheese, gratin uses gruyere and scalloped uses either a mixture of cheeses such as parmesan and cheddar.
 Lastly, with an Au Gratin, the cheese is sprinkled between layers of potatoes.
 Super cheesy and decadent.

 This recipe comes together quickly and you can have if on the time in under 45 minutes.
 I use a mandolin to thinly slice the potatoes.
 I also generously butter the glass baking dish and it helps the potatoes and cheese from sticking.
 I do not add any extra ingredients such as herbs or citrus.
 Just good ole heavy cream, butter, and nutty gruyere.

 The perfect recipe to serve along with your Christmas meal.